NEW food waste registration service

 What you can't recycle in the food waste bin

 Please do not put any of the following materials in your food waste collection -

 - plastic film or plastic bags

 - straw or other animal bedding

-How do I keep my food waste collection containers clean?
+How to keep food waste collection containers clean

 You can keep your food waste containers clean by lining them with newspaper or kitchen roll.

-How do I stop pests/animals getting into my food waste container?
+How to stop pests/animals getting into your food waste container

 Ensure the lid to your brown food waste container is fully closed to help keep it clean, free from odours and safe from animals getting in.
 When the handle is turned backwards over the lid, it is in the locked position.